[Courtesy of iwsnoballs.com]

 5. The Original New Orleans Sno-balls & Smoothee

-New Orleans Sno-balls has so much more than shaved ice treats, though that would be reason enough to go.
-You've got great flavor options like Bahama Mama, Cantaloupe, Polar Punch, and Tsunami in addition to all the usual flavors you know well.
+New Orleans Sno-balls has so much more than shaved ice treats, though that would be reason enough to visit it.
+They've got great flavor options like Bahama Mama, Cantaloupe, Polar Punch, and Tsunami, in addition to all the usual flavors you know well.
 The cream flavors deserve some attention.
 You can't find snowballs like Pralines-N-Cream, Strawberry Shortcake, or Banana Cream anywhere else.

 You can also get a refreshing smoothie or concessions like hot dogs, corn dogs, and popcorn.
 To make a meal out of it, get a dozen Hot Tamales.
 It's a totally New Orleans tradition!